Cutoff for mixtures of permuted Markov chains: reversible case: First steps towards nice trajectories

 where $\frp_0$ denotes the starting vertex of the chain.
-This definition can be applied to both paths in $G^{\ast}$ and $\cG$, using the two notions of weights in $G^{\ast}$ \eqref{eq:def_weights_G} and $\cG$ \eqref{eq:def_weights_quasiT}.
-Furthermore long-range distances and weights computed on a trajectory up to time $s+t$ are measurable with respect to the graphs $G^{\ast}(k,s+t)$ and $\cG(k,s+t)$ and give the same quantity if computed on a common path, when these graphs are isomorphic.
-Using the coupling described in this section, the choice of $k$ implies $\e^{k} = \Theta(n^{-1/2})$ so \eqref{eq:coupling_uniform} holds, the two graphs are isomorphic and the trajectories $(X^{(i)}_{t'})_{t' \leq s+t} = \left(\iota(\cX^{(i)}_{t'})\right)_{t' \leq s+t}$ coincide with probability $1-o(\e^{k} / n)$.
-For all $j \in [k]$, consider the event
+This definition can be applied to both paths in either $G^{\ast}$ or in a quasi-tree $\cG$ possibly containing a cycle, using the two notions of weights in $G^{\ast}$ \eqref{eq:def_weights_G} and $\cG$ \eqref{eq:def_weights_quasiT}.
+For all $i \in [k]$ let